-In our fourth clinical program, we have discovered a new class of compounds in collaboration with Allergan that we believe may represent a significant breakthrough in the treatment of neuropathic pain.
-Allergan has completed Phase I clinical trials with two drug candidates and is currently conducting Phase II clinical trials in this program.
+Neuropathic pain.
+We have discovered a new class of compounds in collaboration with Allergan that we believe may represent a significant breakthrough in the treatment of neuropathic pain.
+Allergan has completed Phase I clinical trials and is currently conducting Phase II clinical trials in this program.

 We have built a proprietary drug discovery platform that we use to rapidly discover new compounds that may serve as potential treatments for significant unmet medical needs.
-Our platform encompasses proprietary target-based and chemistry-based technologies that we integrate with our discovery and development capabilities.
+Our technology platform encompasses proprietary target-based and chemistry-based technologies that we integrate with our discovery and development capabilities.
 We believe that the breadth of our discovery and development programs and the rapid pace at which we have discovered drug candidates provide strong validation of our proprietary platform and a basis for expanding our pipeline.

 We leverage our proprietary drug discovery platform and expertise through collaborations with pharmaceutical and biotechnology companies.
-We have three collaborations with Allergan and one with Sepracor Inc. for the discovery and development of small molecule drug candidates.
-To date, we have received research funding, upfront and milestone payments from our collaborators, and equity investments from Allergan and Sepracor.
-We may receive additional payments, including research support, milestone payments, and royalties on product sales.
+We have three separate collaborations with Allergan and one with Sepracor Inc. for the discovery and development of small molecule drug candidates.

 We have assembled a management team with significant industry experience to lead the discovery, development, and commercialization of our drug candidates.
-Members of our management team have contributed to the discovery, development, and approval of multiple drug candidates to treat central nervous system disorders and are also experts in the application of gene, target, and chemical technologies in drug discovery.
+Members of our management team have contributed to the discovery, development, and approval of multiple drug candidates.
 We complement our management team with a network of scientific and clinical advisors that includes recognized experts in the fields of schizophrenia, Parkinson's disease, and other central nervous system disorders.